andrew-smith-public/keywords/README.md

 - **Index 0 optimization**: Aggregates keywords across all columns for efficient unfiltered searches on wide tables

 **Production-Oriented Patterns**
-- **Cloud and local support**: Seamless operation with S3 and local filesystems via unified interface
 - **Comprehensive testing**: 13 test modules covering edge cases, integration, and performance scenarios
 - **Distributed index structure with dynamic chunk sizing** for efficient partial loading
 - **Centralized configuration**: All tunable parameters in dedicated config module

-**Proven Capabilities**
+**Tested Capabilities**
-- Successfully indexes and searches individual Parquet files efficiently
+- Successfully indexes and searches individual Parquet files
-- Search performance competitive with Apache DataFusion for selective queries on moderate-cardinality data
+- 7.5x faster than DataFusion for selective queries on moderate-cardinality data
+- 81.8x faster when keywords exist separately but not together
+- 170x faster when keywords don't exist (bloom filter rejection)
-- Can index approximately 15 million keywords in 4GB RAM for high cardinality data
+- Indexes approximately 15 million keywords in 4GB RAM (high-cardinality data)
-- Optimized indexing with multiple performance enhancements

 ## Project Context

-This proof-of-concept was developed over approximately 2 weeks to explore the foundational architecture for a fast, low-cost multi-petabyte query system capable of running purely from cloud object storage (e.g., AWS S3) without requiring expensive local NVME storage.
+This proof-of-concept was developed over 2-3 weeks to explore the foundational architecture for a fast, low-cost multi-petabyte query system capable of running purely from cloud object storage (e.g., AWS S3) without requiring expensive local NVMe storage.

-**Development approach**: Hands-on implementation with AI-assisted learning for Rust-specific patterns (first Rust project)
+Built as a first Rust project using hands-on implementation combined with AI-assisted learning for Rust-specific patterns.

 ### Current Status